Australian Model Olivia Mathers Leaves Little To The Imagination In Minuscule, Leopard-Print Bikini

 Hi beauties, the @whitefoxboutique Black Friday Sale has started!
 Enter my code OLIVIA30 at checkout for 30% off site wide!! ???????????????? ???????????????????? ???????????????????? ???????????? ???????????????????????????????? ????????:???????????????? ???????????????? (????&????’???? ????????????????????) ♥️

-Unsurprisingly, the new addition to Olivia’s feed was an instant hit with her thousands of fans.
+Unsurprisingly, the new addition to Olivia’s feed was an instant hit with her many fans.
 Within just 11 hours of having been posted to her feed, said share had earned nearly 21,000 likes.
-Dozens flocked to the comments section as well with compliments for her jaw-dropping display.
+Dozens flocked to the comments section with compliments for her jaw-dropping display.

 “What a beauty with an amazing body!” one person wrote.

-“You have the most beautiful glow in the universe in your eyes,” commented a third.
+“You have the most beautiful glow in the universe in your eyes,” commented a third admirer.

 This is hardly the first time that Olivia has shown some skin on social media.
-Another recent addition on her page saw her lounging on a beautiful beach in Positano, Italy in a mismatched, off-the-shoulder bikini.
-This look also proved popular with her fans, earning over 22,000 likes.
+Another recent addition on her page saw her lounging on a beautiful beach in Positano, Italy, in a mismatched, off-the-shoulder bikini.
+This look also proved popular with her fans, quickly earning over 22,000 likes.